Yarin35/BSQ/README.md

 -If you wanna know how quick it is you can use "time" before the executable

--If you wanna redirect it to file for any reasons (it's quicker since you won't print in the terminal) you simply have to do > [file-name] after the command.
+-If you wanna redirect it to file for any reasons (it's quicker since you won't print in the terminal) you simply have to do "> [file-name]" after the command.